davidlidebrandt/milestone-project-3/README.md

 * The site was tested on three different browsers: Google Chrome, Mozilla Fireforx and Microsoft Edge.

+All of the testing of the functions where made manually, throughout the development process print statments for the Python code and console log statements for the JavaScript code was added to make sure everything was working as intended.
+The project was also posted on Code Institutes Slack workspace for peer reviewing by other students, as well as being shared with firends and family for input.

 ### Manual tests of functions and features